top of page

 Director & Founder

 Lt.
 John Kane worked as a police officer in the City of Sacramento for almost twenty-seven years.
-During his career, he worked almost every assignment you can have as a police officer.
+During his career, he worked on almost every assignment you can have as a police officer.

 He has served on the California Governor’s Committee of Law Enforcement Specialists in the Standardized Emergency Management System (SEMS) for over three years.
-While on this committee he helped to write and develop the book The California Law Enforcement Guide for Emergency Operations.
+While on this committee, he helped to write and develop the book The California Law Enforcement Guide for Emergency Operations.
 He also wrote the 2005 update project for this book.
 In March 2002, Lt.
 Kane was the single recipient of the most prestigious award in California for a law enforcement instructor: The Governor’s Award for Excellence in Peace Officer Training, for his work in disaster and critical incident response training.

 Lt.
 Kane has commanded over fifty critical incidents and was the incident commander at the April 1995 Unabomber attack in Sacramento.
-After a five-year research project, he founded his own company, D-PREP, LLC.
+After a five-year research project, he founded his own company, DPrep, LLC.
 In 1996, he developed a four-day course entitled Disaster Preparation and Management.

 Division Leadership